 4. Select the Driver tab and proceed as follows according your case:

 - Click the Update Driver option, to check for an updated driver of your camera.
-If Windows finds a new driver, install it, and then check your Webcam.
-Otherwise…
+If Windows finds a new driver, install it, and then check if your camera is working.

-- Click Uninstall Device to uninstall the Webcam and then restart your PC.
+- If Windows cannot find an updated driver for your camera, click the Uninstall Device button, to uninstall the camera and then restart your PC.
 After restart, check if your camera is working.
 If not…

 - Navigate to your laptop manufacturer support site and check if its available a new driver for your Webcam and install it.